 The full recipe for our cucumber relish is at the bottom!

 Even though we used crispy slices to make a cucumber salad, we can turn the rest of a cucumber, even if their old cucumbers, into a delicious cucumber relish!
 I took the remaining cucumber parts, sliced them lengthwise and scooped out the seeds.
 These were then cubed for relish!
 I like a relish in which all of the players can be identified, so removing the seedy watery parts helps to maintain more texture.

-As it turns out, I knew that I’d be short on Peppers for this recipe, so I washed & cubed all of my peppers first to see what ratio of the original recipe I’d be able to make.
+As it turns out, I knew that I’d be short on peppers for this recipe, so I washed and cubed all of my peppers first to see what ratio of the original recipe I’d be able to make.
 I ended up with only half of what the recipe called for.

 Transfer into a colander in the sink and rinse thoroughly with cold water for 4 minutes.
 Drain well, gently press more of the excess water out with your hands, set aside to drain further.
 Prepare water bath canner, jars & lids.

 In a large non-reactive saucepan, combine vinegar, sugar, mustard seeds & celery seeds.
 On medium heat, and while stirring, bring to a boil.
 Add cucumber, pepper & onion mixture and while stirring, return to a boil.
 Reduce heat, but maintain a gentle boil for about 10 minutes.

 Scoop the relish into warmed canning jars, allowing ½ inch of headspace.
 Remove any air bubbles, wipe rims clean, lid the jars and apply rings only to finger-tip tightness.